sowmyagowri/LinkedIn.com-Simulation-CMPE273/README.md

 # LinkedIn.com-Simulation-CMPE273

 ## How can I run LinkedIn Simulation?
-  - Run HomeAway back-end using instructions in ReadMe.md in backend directory
+  - Run back-end using instructions in ReadMe.md in backend directory
-  - Run HomeAway back-end using instructions in ReadMe.md in backend directory
+  - Run back-end using instructions in ReadMe.md in backend directory
-  - Run HomeAway front-end using instructions in ReadMe.md in frontend directory
+  - Run front-end using instructions in ReadMe.md in frontend directory
   - Above step starts development server and opens HomeAway application on http://localhost:3000/ in your default browser

 ## Technologies :